wisdomadewumi/Data-Warehouse-Project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! ☄️

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
-This is based on a Course offered by Data with Baraa on YouTube; I completed the course and proceeded to complete the projects as arrows in my portfolio quiver.

 ---
 ## 📖 Project Overview